rjaros/kvision-examples/README.md

 ## Address book - fullstack

 A complete, multiplatform address book application.
 It presents an innovative way to build fullstack applications with KVision and
-[Jooby](https://jooby.org) micro web framework or [Spring Boot](https://spring.io/projects/spring-boot) framework.
+[Ktor](https://ktor.io), [Jooby](https://jooby.org) or [Spring Boot](https://spring.io/projects/spring-boot) frameworks.
 KVision closely integrates the client and the server side of the project with a shared data model and fully type-safe connectivity between both sides (based on automatically generated routings and JSON-RPC endpoints).
 The example project utilizes:

-- H2 SQL database (configured for "filesystem" database) or PostgreSQL database (configured on Heroku)
+- H2 SQL database (local) or PostgreSQL database (configured on Heroku)
+- [Exposed](https://github.com/JetBrains/Exposed) Kotlin SQL library for database connectivity (used in Ktor version)
-- [Kwery](https://github.com/andrewoma/kwery) ORM for database connectivity
+- [Kwery](https://github.com/andrewoma/kwery) ORM for database connectivity (used in Jooby and Spring Boot versions)
-- [Pac4J](https://github.com/pac4j/pac4j) security engine for authentication and profile management
+- [Pac4J](https://github.com/pac4j/pac4j) security engine for authentication and profile management (used in Jooby and Spring Boot versions)

 The architecture of the project is heavily based on Kotlin coroutines, wrapping asynchronous client-server calls into easy-to-read synchronous-like code.